JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 Speaker: James Powell

 Summary: James is a "rockstar" among the python speakers, that much that he is not in the need for handing in an abstract or even a title and still being accepted.
 He is well known for his fast-paced presentations only using vim.
-This time he talked about metaprogramming in python, but there is no way around to watch it to get a clue what it is about.
+This time he talked about metaprogramming in python, but there is no way around watching the talk to get a clue on what it is about.

 ### Title: How MicroPython went into space